 body of text (n.) – the substantial part of a piece of writing; excludes features like abstracts, reference lists, and appendices

-citation (n.) – mention of a source of information in an essay, report etc.; a citation is typically short, appearing in the body of a text (see also ‘reference’)
+citation (n.) – formal mention of a source studied while preparing a piece of work, e.g. an essay, report etc.; a citation is typically short, appearing in the body of a text (see also ‘reference’)

 dissertation (n.) – an extended study of a topic or related topics, carried out with clear research aims decided in advance; conducted over several months or more, and written up in distinct sections